Monitor GitLab Runner usage

 The metrics format is documented in Prometheus' Exposition formats specification.

 These metrics are meant as a way for operators to monitor and gain insight into your runners.
-For example, you might be interested to know if an increase in load average on the runner host is related to an increase in processed jobs.
+For example, you might want to know if an increase in load average on the runner host is related to an increase in processed jobs.
 Or perhaps you are running a cluster of machines, and you want to track build trends so you can make changes to your infrastructure.

 Learning more about Prometheus